You are here

 15.13 Infringement—Elements—Ownership—Generally

 The law entitles the trademark owner to exclude others from using that trademark.
-A person acquires the right to exclude others from using a trademark by being the first to use lawfully it in the marketplace or by lawfully using it before the alleged infringer.
+A person acquires the right to exclude others from using a trademark by lawfully using it first in the marketplace or by lawfully using it before the alleged infringer.
 [A person also acquires the right to exclude others from using a trademark if industry or public usage creates, for a majority of [relevant] consumers, an association between the person and the mark prior to the alleged infringer’s use.]

 [A trademark is “used” for purposes of this instruction when it is transported or sold in commerce and the trademark is attached to the product, or placed on its label or container [or if that is not practical, placed on documents associated with the goods or their sale].]

-[If the plaintiff has not shown by a preponderance of the evidence that the plaintiff used [describe trademark] before the defendant’s use of [describe trademark], then you cannot conclude that the plaintiff is the owner of the trademark [for purposes of Instruction [insert number of instruction regarding Infringement—Elements—Presumed Validity and Ownership—Registered Marks, e.g., 15.8].]
+[If the plaintiff has not shown by a preponderance of the evidence that the plaintiff used [describe trademark] before the defendant, then you cannot conclude that the plaintiff is the owner of the trademark [for purposes of Instruction [insert number of instruction regarding Infringement—Elements—Presumed Validity and Ownership—Registered Marks, e.g., 15.8].]

 Comment